emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 #slide[
   #text(size: 18pt)[

-    - Legen die Anordnung der GUI-Elemente fest
+    - Define the arrangement of GUI elements

-    - Verschiedene Layout-Manager definiert, z.
-B.:
+    - Various layout managers defined, e.g.:
       - BoxLayout:
-        - Elemente übereinander („vertikal“) oder nebeneinander („horizontal“)
+        - Elements on top of each other ("vertical") or next to each other ("horizontal")
       - GridLayout:
-        - Elemente in gleichmäßigem Gitter platziert
+        - Elements placed in uniform grid
-        - Alle Zellen haben die gleiche Größe
+        - All cells have the same size
       - FlowLayout:
-        - Elemente wie bei horizontalem BoxLayout in Zeile platziert
+        - Elements placed in row like horizontal BoxLayout
-        - Allerdings Zeilenumbruch, sobald eine Zeile „voll“ ist ]
+        - However, line break as soon as a line is "full" ]
 ]